 The negative is that corporate fitness typically has lower pay.
 Benefits might be part of the compensation package, so you will want to weigh the pros and cons.

 #12 – Pay-a-Fee Studios/Gym

 There are small studios that will let you “rent” their space for either a flat fee or for a portion of what you charge your clients.
-The personal trainer essentially works as an independent contractor in this type of business.
+The personal trainer essentially works as an independent fitness contractor in this type of business.
 If you have a lot of clients to train, the flat fee can be a good deal.
 If you only have a few clients, a studio that collects a percentage might be preferable.

 Some cities have options like GymLinx, which allows you to search and find open spaces to rent for training clients.

 You will need to consider the location and flexibility for personal training at one of these studios or gyms.
-A long commute can add wear and tear on your car, which is an additional expense.
+A long commute can add wear and tear to your car, which is an additional expense.

 #11 – Self-Owned Gym

 Obviously, if you own your own gym or fitness business, you can train clients there.
-This is probably one of the most flexible options but requires start-up fees for equipment and supplies, a solid business plan, a business license, marketing, administrative tasks, and possibly the management of other employees.
+This is probably one of the most flexible options but requires start-up fees for equipment and supplies, a solid business plan, a personal training business license, marketing, administrative tasks, and possibly the management of other employees.